gradjitta/capstone-project/README.md

 ### Thanks for all the community help and resources shared in the forums

-The following resources I used to finish the capstone project
+The following resources and Udacity resources were used to finish the capstone project

 > https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html